iliawn6/Life_Expectancy/README.md

 # Life expectany index prediction 💡
-In this project, we are going to train a polynomial regression model on a dataset which contains some information about countries in each year.
-In the other word, the model will predict the life expectancy index of the given country using some features like GDP, BMI or some diseases criteria.
+This project focuses on developing a polynomial regression model trained on a dataset that encompasses various metrics from multiple countries across different years.
+Specifically, the model aims to predict the life expectancy index of a given country based on several predictive features, including GDP, Body Mass Index (BMI), and health indicators related to prevalent diseases.
+The goal is to utilize these features to estimate life expectancy with a high degree of accuracy, providing valuable insights into how economic and health-related factors influence longevity.
 <br>
 <br>